-On the day he is honored by The Sporting News as the most popular baseball player in America‚ Joe Quinn collects eight hits in the doubleheader, becoming the first player to accomplish the feat.
-The St. Louis second baseman, a mortician in the off-season, helps the NL Browns, who will change their name to the Cardinals after the 1899 season, sweep a twin bill from the Beaneaters, 17-6 and 16-4.
+On the day he is honored by The Sporting News as the most popular baseball player in America‚ Joe Quinn collects eight hits in the NL Browns' doubleheader, becoming the first player to accomplish the feat.
+The St. Louis second baseman, a mortician in the off-season, helps the team, who will change their name to the Cardinals after the 1899 season, sweep a twin bill from the Beaneaters, 17-6 and 16-4.

 Doc White tosses his fifth shutout in eighteen days when he blanks New York at Chicago's South Side Park, 4-0.
 The White Sox southpaw will pitch six of his season total of seven shutouts in the month of September.